The strategies we have employed has seen a overall trend of improvement in attendance for all pupils and PA's.

 The Golden Ticket

-In each phase, children with full 100% attendance for the whole year will be entered into a special raffle for chance to win a Golden Ticket—a ticket that pays in full for a school residential—to skiing or Barcelona!
+In each phase, children with full 100% attendance for the whole year will be entered into a special raffle a chance to win a Golden Ticket—a ticket that pays in full for a school residential—to skiing or Barcelona!
 For Year 6 pupils, we will contribute towards the first residential in high school!

 We are currently working closely with SIL to put in place various support strategies for when we return to school which have been tried and tested in other schools.
 We believe these will improve the attendance of groups and individuals significantly.